Augustów Primeval Forest

-The Polish part of the forest is located in Podlaskie Voivodeship, in northeastern part of the country.
+The Polish part of the forest is located in Podlaskie Voivodeship, in the northeastern part of the country.
 The northern part of the Augustów Primeval Forest has been turned into one of the youngest Polish national parks.
 It was established in 1989, as the Wigry National Park.

 History

 The forest has formerly been called Grodno Forest and Perstunskaya Forest.
 It once occupied the territory from Grodno in the southeast to the Baltic Sea in the north.